Sharp Spectral Gap Estimates on Manifolds under Integral Ricci Curvature Bounds: Gradient Comparison

 whenever

 Depending on the sign of $K,$ we choose

 This finishes the proof of Theorem \ref{thm: gradient comp}. \end{proof}

-\begin{lemma} Assume that $\partial M \neq \emptyset$ and assume that $\SecFun> 0.$ If achieves the maximum at a boundary point $\overline x \in \partial M,$ one has that the Equations \eqref{first-order} and Inequality \eqref{second-order} still hold true. \end{lemma} \begin{proof}We first verify Equation \eqref{first-order}.
+\begin{remark} For the case $n \geq 3,$ one can show that the maximum principle proof works, without showing that the quadratic form is positive semi definite. \end{remark} \begin{lemma} Assume that $\partial M \neq \emptyset$ and assume that $\SecFun\geq 0.$ If achieves the maximum at a boundary point $\overline x \in \partial M,$ one has that the Equations \eqref{first-order} and Inequality \eqref{second-order} still hold true. \end{lemma} \begin{proof}We first verify Equation \eqref{first-order}.
 Since $\overline x$ is a maximal point, we know that all derivatives tangential to $\partial M$ vanish and that the normal derivative of $Q$ is greater or equal to zero, that is we know that $\langle \nabla Q, n\rangle \geq 0.$ Our goal is to show that actually $\langle \nabla Q, n\rangle =0.$ Since $u$ satisfies Neumann boundary conditions, we know that For simplifying the notation, we set calculate that where the last equality follows from the definition of the second fundamental form.
 It follows that \eqref{first-order} holds true.
 The inequality in \eqref{second-order} then follows in a straight forward way. \end{proof}